Get a quote and call our team on

 6. Use sanding pads to smooth out any rough areas.

-These steps are key to achieving a strong and durable repair.
+These steps on how to oil doors are key to achieving a strong and durable repair.

 Regular Cleaning and Maintenance of Oak Doors